Assistant Professor of Finance, MIT Sloan School of Management

 Finance Theory Group meeting (2013), Barcelona Information Workshop (2013), Econometrics Society Summer Meeting (2013), CICF (2013), SAET (2013), NBER Market Microstructure meeting (2013), SITE (2014), Toulouse Conference on Trading in Electronic Markets (2014), Central Bank Workshop on Microstructure of Financial Markets (2014)

-(Previous titles: “Ex Post Equilibrium in Double Auctions of Divisible Assets”, “Dynamic Ex Post Equilibrium, Welfare, and Optimal Trading Frequency in Double Auctions”)
+(Previous titles: “Ex Post Equilibrium in Double Auctions of Divisible Assets” and “Dynamic Ex Post Equilibrium, Welfare, and Optimal Trading Frequency in Double Auctions”)

 A previous version of this paper, titled “Are CDS Auctions Biased?”, has a different model and some empirical results.